New Feature: Connect Microsoft SharePoint with ContactMonkey.

 Remote-first

-A remote-first hybrid workplace is one that allows fully remote work for some employees.
-This workplace model is similar to a fully remote office with the exception that some staff have to come to the office occasionally.
+A remote-first hybrid workplace allows some employees to work fully remotely.
+This workplace model is similar to a fully remote office, with the exception that some staff have to come to the office occasionally.
 Employees in this group often include senior leaders and management staff.

-Companies like Quora, Substack, and more have already adopted this model.
-It allows these companies to cut down on real estate space while offering their employees ultimate flexibility.
-A possible drawback is that employees who don’t like to work from home no longer have many alternatives.
+Companies like Quora, Substack, and others have already adopted this model.
+It allows these companies to save real estate space while offering their employees ultimate flexibility.
+A possible drawback is that employees who dislike working from home no longer have many alternatives.

 Office-occasional

-Many employers look forward to their return to the office.
-Some missed the structure and social environment of the physical workplace.
-Others may have faced an at-home work environment with plenty of distractions and are excited to regain their focus.
+Many employees look forward to their return to the office.
+Some miss the structure and social environment of the physical workplace, while others may have faced an at-home work environment with plenty of distractions and are excited to regain their focus.

 If a complete return to the office is not yet possible, but your teams see the benefits of this work environment, the office-occasional model is your solution.
 This type of hybrid workplace allows employees to come in a few days a week.

-Whether it’s for health and safety reasons or employee preferences, this workplace model creates balance between office work and remote work.
-It also caters to a range of working styles.
+Whether for health and safety reasons or employee preferences, this workplace model balances office and remote work and caters to a range of working styles.
 You can smooth out this workplace model by using effective return-to-work emails.

 Office-first, remote allowed